AV-98-Ingram/LeetCodeSolutions/Feb/Readme.md

 **297-Serialize_and_deserialize_binary_tree**
 - serialize a binary tree level by level, using "()" to group each level

+**312-Burst_balloons**
+- top-down divide and conquer with caching.
+- To divide: If fix the `i`-th balloon to burst at LAST, it divides the balloons into two independent groups: before and after `i`.
+The whole group of balloons can be "conquered" recursively in such a way.

 **322-Coin_change**
 - A DP problem: `DP[i]` is the min number of coins to make up the amount `i`
 - Maybe backtrack + cache could be better?
 An hypothesis is that not